GeekyAnts/native-base-market-food-ordering-app-docs-ui/guide.md

 # Start Building Your App

-[Swiggy App](http://market.nativebase.io/view/react-native-swiggy-app-theme) guides you throughout building your app, providing the steps and procedure to customize.
+[Food Ordering App](http://market.nativebase.io/view/react-native-swiggy-app-theme) guides you throughout building your app, providing the steps and procedure to customize.

 **Contents discussed in this section:**